 2. Using GRUB Interactive Shell

-First, we can copy the existing GRUB files in our Linux system to our portable disk:
+First, we can copy the existing GRUB files in our Linux system to the portable disk:

 cp -r /boot/grub /media/diskone/